mosra/m.css/doc/plugins/plots-and-graphs.rst

 `color classes <{filename}/css/components.rst#colors>`_ and you can either use one color for all or one for each value, separated by whitespace.
 Bar chart height is calculated automatically based on amount of values, you can adjust the bar height using :rst:`:bar-height:`.
 Default value is :py:`0.4`.
+Similarly it's possible to specify graph width using :rst:`:plot-width:`, the default :py:`8` is tuned for a page-wide plot.

 It's possible to add an extra line of labels using :rst:`:labels-extra:`.
 Again, there should be as many entries as primary labels and values.
 To omit an